tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 ```

 The last example with `'ha'` is an example of concatenating a string with
 itself.
-In Python you can also do that with the `'*'` operator:
+You can also do that with the `'*'` operator:

 ```
 >>> 3 * 'ha'